icirellik/docker-presentation-intro/docker-introduction/slides/slides/02-basic-terms.md

-# Basic Terms
+## Basic Terms

-* **Image** - static file system, all except the base image have a parent.
+* **Image** - static file system, all except the base image have a parent
 * **Container** - A writable instance of an image
-* This of an image as a class and a container as a instance of the class.
+* Think of an image as a class and a container as a instance of a class
 * Containers should be ephemeral

 note: